kellenmace/kellenmace.com-2019/content/blog/remove-custom-post-type-slug-from-permalinks/index.md

 1. [Create a plugin](https://codex.wordpress.org/Writing_a_Plugin) for our new code to live in (yes, it could go in your theme's functions.php file, but then it'd be lost if the theme were changed!).

-1. Filter the permalink for our custom post type so that all published posts don’t have the slug in their URLs:
+1. Filter the permalink for our custom post type so that all published posts don't have the slug in their URLs:
    `gist:a79dfde1e5a14d51a8014d880dac52e7`

 1. At this point, trying to view the link would result in a 404 (Page Not Found) error.
-That’s because WordPress only knows that Posts and Pages can have URLs like `domain.com/post-name/` or `domain.com/page-name/`.
+That's because WordPress only knows that Posts and Pages can have URLs like `domain.com/post-name/` or `domain.com/page-name/`.
 We need to teach it that our custom post type's posts can also have URLs like `domain.com/cpt-post-name/`.
    `gist:fae42a47342d0ee4fe4a`

 That's it!
 Just change both instances of `race` in these code samples to the slug of your custom post type, and replace `gp_` with whatever function prefix you'd like (your initials would be fine), and you should be all set.
 Going to `Settings` > `Permalinks` and saving the permalink structure to end in `/%postname%/` may also be necessary.